react-native-camera/react-native-camera/README.md

 #### `capture([options,] callback)`

 Captures data from the camera.
-What is captured is based on the `captureMode` and `captureTarget` props. `captureMode` tells the camera whether you want a still image or -- in the future, this is not currently supported -- video. `captureTarget` allows you to specify how you want the data to be captured and sent back to you.
+What is captured is based on the `captureMode` and `captureTarget` props. `captureMode` tells the camera whether you want a still image or video. `captureTarget` allows you to specify how you want the data to be captured and sent back to you.
 The available `target`s are `Camera.constants.CaptureTarget.memory` and `Camera.constants.CaptureTarget.disk` - the latter has been shown to dramatically improve camera performance.

+Supported options:

+ - `audio` (See `captureAudio` under Properties)
+ - `mode` (See  `captureMode` under Properties)
+ - `target` (See `captureTarget` under Properties)

 ## Subviews
 This component supports subviews, so if you wish to use the camera view as a background or if you want to layout buttons/images/etc. inside the camera then you can do that.